callstack/haul/README.md

 **Hackable:** Haul laverages existing Webpack ecosystem and can be configured just like any other Webpack project.
 Adding Hot Module Replacement is just a matter of few lines.

-**Just works:** Built on top of battle tested open source projects, it makes sure you never hit annoying issues (like symlink support) again.
+**Just works:** Built on top of battle tested open source projects, which makes sure you never hit annoying issues (like symlink support) again.

 **Helpful:** Redesigned from the ground up with self-explanatory error messages to increase your productivity and minimize time spent on debugging issues